the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 # leanpub-end-insert
 ~~~~~~~

-Because we have no server application with data but only a client application, we will create a Promise from scratch here.
-Later, when we will request data from a server, we do need to perform this step:
+Because we have no server application with data but only a client application, we will create a Promise on the client application from scratch here.
+Later, when we will request data from a server, we do not need to perform this step:

 {title="index.js",lang="javascript"}
 ~~~~~~~